whimsytinkly/WhimsyWorkshop/README.md

-# 🎨 WhimsyTheme
+# 🛠️ WhimsyWorkshop

-A tiny theme builder that turns colours into cute, usable UI themes.
+A tiny UI workshop for building cute, usable, customizable interfaces.

+WhimsyWorkshop is a collection of visual tools for designing UI components around a shared theme.

+Instead of building each component in isolation, the goal is to create a **consistent UI system** — configure a theme, customize components, preview everything together, and eventually export the result as a ready-to-use CSS/JS bundle.

+> Build it.
+Tweak it.
+Make it yours. ✨

+## 🎨 Current Feature: Theme Builder

+The Theme Builder is the first part of WhimsyWorkshop.

-WhimsyTheme lets you create a theme manually or **generate one from an image**.
-Upload an image, let WhimsyTheme analyse its colours, and watch them become a complete UI colour palette.
+It lets you create a complete UI theme manually or **generate one from an image**.

-> Give it a picture.
-Get a theme. ✨

-## ✨ Features

-### 🎨 Manual Theme Builder
+### Manual Theme Builder

-Fine-tune your theme with individual colour controls:
+Fine-tune individual theme colours:

 * Primary
 * Secondary
+* Accent
 * Danger
 * Success
 * Warning